rinilali/SalaryPredictionPortfolio/README.md

    ![image](https://user-images.githubusercontent.com/69466709/109588848-62424680-7ad7-11eb-92a3-7a4931592aac.png)

-   We found outthere were 7117 observations which were above the upper extremes and considered as outliers.
+   There were 7117 observations which were above the upper extremes and considered as outliers.
-   After further investigation, we found out that the observations were valid based on the higher level of education, higher job types and were assosciated with the Finance and oil industry.
-They were not removed from the Dataset.
+   After further investigation, it was evident that the observations were valid based on the higher level of education, financially rewarding job roles and were assosciated with the Finance and oil industry which are considered as profitable sectors.
+   No action was taken and they were not removed from the Dataset.

-5) Using the ANOVA method, I found out the correlation between various groups of categorical features and the target feature salary.
+5) Using the ANOVA method, the correlation between various groups of categorical features and the target feature salary were analyzed.
 Salary is correlated with jobType, industry, degree and major categories.
    The F-value is large and the p-value close to zero which indicates strong correlation between these groups.

 6) Summary of Categorical, Numeric and Target Features :-